brooklynrail/brooklynrail-platform/content/events/2020/07/susan-aberth-with-ann-mccoy.md

       Institute of Fine Arts, New York University, and her Ph.D. from the Graduate Center, City University of New York.
-In addition to her 2004 book Leonora Carrington: Surrealism, Alchemy and Art (Lund Humphries), forthcoming is Leonora Carrington: The Tarot (Fulgur Press, 2020) co-authored with Mexican curator Tere Arcq. "
+In addition to her 2004 book Leonora Carrington: Surrealism, Alchemy and Art (Lund Humphries), forthcoming is  Leonora Carrington: The Tarot (Fulgur Press, 2020) co-authored with Mexican curator Tere Arcq.
+She has contributed to Surrealism and Magic, Guggenheim Venice (2021); Seeking the Marvelous:
+      Ithell Colquhoun, British Women and Surrealism (Fulgur Press, 2021), Agnes
+      Pelton: Desert Transcendentalist (Phoenix Art Museum, 2019), Surrealism, Occultism and Politics: In Search of the Marvelous (Routledge Press, 2018), Leonora Carrington: Cuentos Magicos (Museo de Arte Moderno & INBA, Mexico City, 2018), Unpacking: The Marciano Collection (Delmonico Books, Prestel, 2017), and Leonora Carrington and the International Avant-Garde (Manchester University Press, 2017), as well as to Abraxas: International Journal of Esoteric Studies, Black Mirror, and Journal of Surrealism of the Americas. "
   - person: ann-mccoy
     event_bio: Ann McCoy is a New York-based sculptor, painter, and art critic, and Editor at Large for the Brooklyn Rail.
 She lectured at the Yale School of